 5. You can get brunch now

-Bonefish Grill used to be only open for dinner, but now several locations are offering weekend brunch with a full menu with breakfast and lunch options.
+Bonefish Grill used to be only open for dinner, but now several locations are offering weekend brunch with a full menu of breakfast and lunch options.

 6. They participate in their local communities